Is there still relevance for Christians to consider this, since we have already entered the kingdom?

 What about the Lord’s Prayer?

-The argument is that if the kingdom has come, how come Jesus taught believers to pray for the kingdom to come?
+The argument is: if the kingdom has come, how come Jesus still taught believers to pray for the kingdom to come?
 It is commonly accepted that the Lord’s Prayer was NOT intended for the believers then only, or to be said by believers only once (like some “overly grace” teachers are erroneously teaching it, because of the issue of asking for God’s forgiveness was found in it).
-It is to be embraced by every believer across time.
+It, the Lord's Prayer, is to be embraced by every believer across time.
 Then, how do we explain the presence of asking for the kingdom to come?

-My understanding is that, in the Lord’s Prayer, we are to pray for more and more of the realities of the kingdom of Heaven to be manifest in our present earthly living, not literally as calling for the coming of the kingdom, like it is not yet already established.
-The kingdom of Jesus Christ was already established upon His resurrection by the Father God; He was and is sitting on His throne at the right hand of the Father God as the king and ruler of His kingdom.
-Yet the fullness of kingdom of Jesus Christ has not fully invaded our earthly living; and we, as believers or Christians, are to help enforce the realities of Christ’s kingdom on earth; that is what the Lord’s Prayer was exhorting us to do.
+My understanding is: in the Lord’s Prayer, we are to pray for more and more of the realities of the kingdom of Heaven to be manifest in our present earthly living, not literally as calling for the coming of the kingdom, like it is not yet already formed.
+The kingdom of Jesus Christ was already formed upon His resurrection by the Father God; He was and is sitting on His throne at the right hand of the Father God as the king and ruler of His kingdom.
+Yet the fullness of kingdom of Jesus Christ has not fully invaded our earthly living; and we, as believers or Christians, are to help enforce the realities of Christ’s kingdom, on earth; that is what the Lord’s Prayer was exhorting us to do.

 Yes, we enter the kingdom upon entering salvation

 With this understanding, what we therefore believe, is that after Jesus’ resurrection, when we accept Jesus as our personal Lord and Savior or enter into salvation, we enter into Jesus’ kingdom and is one of His subjects.
-In this sense, it is beyond a shadow of a doubt that every believer is already in the kingdom of God, only that we are still living in a “phase” whereby we are in the world (earthly world) where Heaven’s realities are not fully manifest on earth as yet.
+In this sense, it is every believer is already in the kingdom of God, only that we are still living in a “phase” whereby we are in the world (earthly world) where Heaven’s realities are not fully manifest on earth as yet.

 Kingdom of God in phases